thingsdb/ThingsDocs/v0/content/data-types/type.md

 The `i` is optional and tells the pattern to be case insensitive.
 If left away, the pattern will thus be case sensitive.

-The specification must be either *nillable* by adding a `?` to the specification or an empty string must match with the given pattern.
+The definition must be either *nillable* by adding a `?` to the definition or an empty string must match with the given pattern.
 If this is *not* the case, then a default value ***must*** be given using the syntax below:

 ```text
 /pattern/i<default>